micmejia/bible-dump/NKJV/John/John 2.md

 And he said to him, "Every man at the beginning sets out the good wine, and when the _guests_ have well drunk, then the inferior.
 You have kept the good wine until now!"

 ###### 11
-This beginning of signs Jesus did in Cana of Galilee, and [^a]manifested His glory; and His disciples believed in Him.
+This beginning of signs Jesus did in Cana of Galilee, and manifested His glory; and His disciples believed in Him.

 ###### 12
 After this He went down to Capernaum, He, His mother, His brothers, and His disciples; and they did not stay there many days. ## Jesus Cleanses the Temple